Admission & Aid FAQs

 Do I need my parents’ tax information if I do not live with them?

-49. Are you currently serving on active duty in the U.S. Armed Forces for purposes other than training?
+- The student is currently serving on active duty in the U.S. armed forces for purposes other than training.

-56. At any time on or after July 1, 2018, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+- At any time on or after July 1, 2023, was the student unaccompanied and either (1) homeless or (2) self-supporting and at risk of being homeless?

 If you answered "No" to all of the above questions, you are considered a dependent student, and you will need your parents’ tax information.
 If you answered "Yes" to any of the questions, you are considered independent, and you are not required to provide parental tax information.
 However, you may be required to provide other documentation to support your independent status.

-For question 58, help me understand the meaning of “unaccompanied youth who was homeless”?
+Help me understand the meaning of “an unaccompanied youth who was homeless”?

 I have no contact with my dad or mom.
 I am in a transitional housing program.
 Am I an independent student?